Hosting a live event for the first time can be scary, but we've got your back. Here are some best practices to follow.

 Share the replay.
-There will always be people who register for your event but aren't able to make it.
-Make it easier for them by either letting them know it will be recorded or by giving them the URL to the replay (which is the same as your event URL) after the live broadcast.
-You can also download the recording (by clicking “More” on your event page and selecting “Download video”) and then upload the video to YouTube, Facebook and more.
+There will always be people who register for your event but aren't able to catch it live.
+Let them know it will be recorded, and they can catch the replay at the same URL as the live event.
+You can also download an HD recording of your event.
+Head to the Options menu within your event, and select Download HD Video.
+You can then upload the video to YouTube, Facebook and more!

-Now you're ready to go live.
-Got questions or suggestions?
+Have questions or suggestions?
 Email us at [email protected].
 Happy Crowdcasting! 🎥